run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/backend.md

 ## Additional Run:ai configurations (optional)
-There may be cases where you need to set additional properties as follows:
+There may be cases where you need to set additional properties, To apply the changes run `helm upgrade` and use `--set` to set specific confiogurations, and restart the relevant Run:ai pods so they can fetch the new configurations.

 |  Key     | Change   | Description |
 |----------|----------|-------------|